ds4cabs/Data_Science_Marketing/README.md

 1. Pharmaceutical Market Analysis and Strategy Development

-* Objective: Conduct a comprehensive market analysis for a specific therapeutic area (e.g., oncology, neurology) and develop a strategic marketing plan.
+* Objective: Conduct a comprehensive market analysis for a specific therapeutic area (e.g., immunology, neurology) and develop a strategic marketing plan.

 Tasks: